Skidmore Cares unites campus for holiday season

 This year’s Skidmore Cares beneficiaries are the Corinth Central School District, Wellspring, Franklin Community Center, Latino Community Advocacy Program, Mary’s Haven, Salvation Army, Saratoga County Economic Opportunity Council (EOC), Saratoga Springs City School District PATHS Program, and Shelters of Saratoga.

 Skidmore students and staff set out midday on Monday, Dec.
-8, to deliver over 1,800 food items and boxes of school supplies.
+8, to deliver more than 1,800 food items and boxes of school supplies.
 The agencies also will receive shares of cash donations totaling some $11,000, with the funds coming from campus contributions and from vendors who do business with Skidmore.